joannajkim/joanna-kim-portfolio/critique-by-design.md

 _Before you conduct your interviews, prepare a simple script.
 Use this as a guide and as a way to take notes as you go forward.
 Come up with your own list of questions you want to ask for the selected visualization.
 Keep the questions broad so you can get the most value out of your feedback.
 Then, document answers to your questions here._

-Questions to ask (modify these for your own interviews):
+Questions to ask:

-- Can you tell me what you think this is?

-- Can you describe to me what this is telling you?
+- What do you think this visualization is trying to portray?

-- Is there anything you find surprising or confusing?
+- Is there anything you find confusing or not intuitive?

 - Who do you think is the intended audience for this?

 - Is there anything you would change or do differently?

+- Compared to the original visualization, do you think this is more effective or do you think it takes too much information away and is too simple?

+- Do you think a map would be more efficient to represent this information?

 Results: